JairoFra/rai-auto-converter-chrome-extension-v2/README.md

 </p>

-Extension for Chromium based browsers to automatically convert USD to [RAI](https://reflexer.finance/).
+Extension for Chromium based browsers to automatically convert different currencies to [RAI](https://reflexer.finance/).

+The extension is an evolution of [this](https://github.com/JairoFra/rai-auto-converter-chrome-extension) previous project.
 It has been developed in pure JS, without external dependencies, and following the [Chrome Developers best practices](https://developer.chrome.com/docs/webstore/best_practices/), which include using the latest [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/).

 ## Installation

-You can install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/rai-auto-converter/jmjmjclpjkjcnmgidjcdldoldejehnlh).
+You can install it from the [Chrome Web Store](TODO).

 Alternatively, to install the extension locally:
 1. [**Download**](https://github.com/JairoFra/rai-auto-converter-chrome-extension-v2/archive/refs/heads/master.zip) the repository and unpack it.